 The mix in blood happens most often at the end of pregnancy.
 This means it is rarely a problem in a woman's first pregnancy.
 The mother's antibodies could affect a future pregnancy with a baby with Rh-positive blood even if the blood is not mixed.

-A woman can also become sensitized to Rh-positive blood if she receives an incompatible blood transfusion.
+A woman can also become sensitized to Rh-positive blood if she has a blood transfusion that is not a match.

-Factors that put you at risk for Rh incompatibility include being an Rh-negative pregnant woman who:
+The risk of Rh incompatibility is higher in an Rh-negative pregnant woman who: